 NOTE: These are general review criteria for evaluating unsolicited research project grant applications through the R40.
 Other specific MCH funding opportunity announcements (FOAs) may have different or additional special review criteria.
 Applicants should become familiar with the review criteria by which their application will be evaluated.

-NOTE: Certain funding opportunity announcements (FOAs) that are published in the MCH Research Program Grant Guidance may list additional elements under each of the above criteria related to the specific requirement of the RFA.
+NOTE: Certain funding opportunity announcements (FOAs) that are published in the Office of Epidemiology and Research, Division of Research Grant Guidance may list additional elements under each of the above criteria related to the specific requirement of the RFA.

 INSIDER TIP: Appeal to the reviewers by using language that stresses the significance of your proposed work.

 - Be obtainable within the proposed timeframe.